 It is when continued use of the drug causes issues, such as health problems and failure to meet responsibilities at work, school, or home.
 In this case, there is a range of treatments that are effective in helping people stop heroin use.

-However, heroin addiction treatment plans should be individualized to meet the needs of the person and it almost always starts with heroin detox to get rid of the toxic chemicals out of the body.
-Individuals using heroin regularly (example: daily) over a long period of time are expected to experience heroin withdrawal when stopping or reducing their heroin use.
+However, heroin addiction treatment plans should be individualized to meet the needs of the person and it almost always starts with heroin detox to get rid of the toxic chemicals of the body.
+Individuals using heroin regularly (for example: daily) over a long period of time are expected to experience heroin withdrawal when stopping or reducing their heroin use.
 According to the National Institute of Health (NIH) ,